RHS Growing Guides

 Planting

 Damsons crop best in a warm, sheltered site in full sun.
-They’re among the earliest fruit to flower and although the trees are hardy, the delicate blossom isn’t.
+They flower in spring and although the trees are hardy, the delicate blossom can be damaged by frosts.
 So avoid planting in sites prone to heavy frosts or strong winds, which can damage the blossom and deter pollinators.
 In colder sites, it’s best to train damsons against a south-, south-west or west-facing wall or fence – see our tips on positioning fruit.

-Damsons like fertile soil, ideally slightly acidic, with a pH of 6–6.5, although they’re tolerant of a wide range of soils.
+Damsons like fertile soil, ideally slightly acidic, with a pH of 6–6.5, although they can tolerate and crop well in a wider range of soils.
 They don’t like to dry out, especially when the fruit is forming, so generally prefer a loamy or clay soil, as long as it doesn’t get waterlogged.

-The best time to plant is during the dormant season, before growth starts in late winter or early spring.
-Bare-root trees are only available while dormant, but containerised trees are available all year round – they can potentially be planted at any time, but will settle in best from late autumn to spring.
+The best time to plant is during the dormant season, usually between November and March.
+Bare-root trees are only available while dormant, but container-grown trees are available all year round – they can potentially be planted at any time, but will settle in best when planted from late autumn to early spring, and planting in hot, dry conditions should be avoided.

 Planting in a container

 Damson trees crop best in the ground, but if you don’t have suitable soil or an available site, you can plant a compact variety on a semi-dwarfing rootstock (either ‘Pixy’ or ‘VVA-1’) in a large container.
-The pot it’s in when you buy it will usually be too small, so repot as soon as possible.
-Choose a container about 60cm (2ft) wide and deep – terracotta pots or half-barrels are suitably heavy and stable.
-Use peat-free soil-based compost and position the tree at the same depth it was previously growing.
-See our video guide below for more tips.
+Choose a container at least 50cm (20in) wide and deep – terracotta pots or half-barrels are suitable options.
+Use a good quality loam-based compost such as peat-free John Innes No 3.

 4